essex-lab/ProtoMS/doc/.man/testsuite.rst

 Running all tests
 ==========================================

 The simplest and recommended way to run the tests is to run the command ``ctest`` while in the build directory ``$PROTOMSHOME/build``.
 This will run all tests and report the success or failure of each.
 For more information use the command ``ctest -V`` which will print all output from the tests as well as output from both the python and Fortran components of ProtoMS.
+To clean up after running the tests use the command ``make clean-test`` from the build directory.

 If ProtoMS was compiled without MPI, the following tests will not be run automatically: